Where Cars Meet Culture

 Rebuilding A Ford C700 Into A Shelby Style Car Hauler

 Between the frame rails is a big, oil-covered, and tired FE series.
-In chatting with friends, I have had every suggestion, from a diesel swap to doing a battery-electric hybrid like the guys up at Edison Motors.
+Chatting with friends has given me every suggestion, from a diesel swap to a battery-electric hybrid like the guys up at Edison Motors.
 Of course, most people just say LS swap, but I think I would like to keep it Ford if I keep it gas-powered, but Desiel is a different animal altogether.

 Michael Satterfield